datuizhuang/channel_prune/readme.md

 ```

 Note:
-<br>PruneTool can prune the model with redidual, but OldPruneTool ignore the residual(for BottleNeck, OldPruneTool will only prune the first two conv)
+<br>PruneTool can prune the model with residual, but OldPruneTool ignore the residual(for BottleNeck, OldPruneTool will only prune the first two conv)